rustenburgJ/IASC-2P02/blog.md

 Conflict theory views society as a site of struggle between groups with different kinds and amounts of power and resources…Groups with more power are likely to control schooling and to impose their culture on it (Brym: 322).
 “Conflict analysis draws attention to the question of whose knowledge is reflected in schools, and which groups are served by the norms that schools foster” (Brym: 323).
 “Schools, like the society, are controlled by the relatively powerful, educational change depends on change in relations of power outside the school system” (Brym: 324).
 Unequal power relations result in economic inequality, class difference, and dominance through schooling for people (Brym).

-I will use two types of academic analysis, the first is a traditional examination of the article by critically examining its arguments  and checking its suggestions or conclusions.
-The second is by using a DH tool, [Voyant](http://voyant-tools.org/), to analyze the article and study statistics about it and my other two supporting articles Peggy MacIntosh's "_White Privilege: Unpacking the Invisible Knapsack"_ and Thomas Rommel's "_A Companion to Digital Humanities"_.

 ####  Feminist Lens
 ####  Race and Gender Inequalities--A Hierarchy of Race and Gender